Addressing Coastal Hazards

 DCRM considers Coastal Hazards as an Area of Particular Concern (APC).

-They are defined as areas identified by the Federal Emergency Management (FEMA) Flood Insurance Rate Maps (FIRMs) as coastal high hazard flood zones (V & VE).
+DCRM currently defines Coastal Hazards APC using coastal high hazard flood zones (V & VE) from Federal Emergency Management (FEMA) Flood Insurance Rate Maps (FIRMs).
 Visit the interactive Public Permitting app to view the current Coastal Hazards APC Layer.

-You can also access the CNMI Climate Viewer, a helpful tool showcasing coastal inundation areas, coral bleaching, social vulnerability, and shoreline erosion data:
+The CNMI Climate Viewer is a helpful tool showcasing coastal inundation areas, coral bleaching, social vulnerability, and shoreline erosion data:

 Through DCRM’s Permitting process, proposed development within the Coastal Hazards APC must adhere to appropriate building codes and ensure that public safety is prioritized.
 Shoreline dependent projects must abide by the following setbacks from the high waterline: